Olympic leaders back IOC's Tokyo stance after rare criticism - WHIZ News

 “The instinct to keep safe (not to mention obey govt instructions to lock down) is not compatible with athlete training, travel and focus that a looming Olympics demands of athletes, spectators organisers,” Pinsent wrote.
 “Keep them safe.
 Call it off.”

-On Tuesday, one of the IOC’s 100 members had broken ranks in a rare public criticism of the body’s unwavering strategy.
+One of the IOC’s 100 members had earlier broken ranks in a rare public criticism of the body’s unwavering strategy.

-“I think the IOC insisting this will move ahead, with such conviction, is insensitive and irresponsible given the state of humanity,” said Hayley Wickenheiser, a four-time Olympic hockey gold medalist from Canada.
+“I think the IOC insisting this will move ahead, with such conviction, is insensitive and irresponsible given the state of humanity,” Hayley Wickenheiser, a four-time Olympic hockey gold medalist, said.

-Wickenheiser, who is training to be a doctor and was voted to the IOC by fellow athletes at the 2014 Sochi Olympics, wrote on her Twitter account she was elected “to represent and protect athletes.”
+Wickenheiser, a Canadian who is training to be a doctor and was voted to the IOC by fellow athletes at the 2014 Sochi Olympics, posted on social media that she was elected “to represent and protect athletes.”

 Her concern about athletes’ troubled preparations for Tokyo — “as facilities close and qualification events are canceled all over the world” — were echoed by 2016 Olympic pole vault champion Katerina Stefanidi.